Tonight's Table

 If a feature gives you something to think about, it's the wrong feature for this app.

-The visited log was the one exception.
+The visited log was a natural addition.
 Over a few weeks of dogfooding it became obvious: the random pick wasn't useful if it kept landing on the same five places.
 So we built a way to mark places as "been there, done that," and a toggle to skip them next time.
 That's it.
-Even that lives behind Pro, partly because it was real work to build, mostly because everything else stays free.

 Tonight, just go